-The Trustee has chosen to invest solely in UK gilts and credit as it is expected that this asset class will provide a better match to the outstanding liabilities than cash.
+The Trustee has chosen to invest solely in UK gilts and credit, alongside a small cash allocation as it is expected that this asset class will provide a better match to the outstanding liabilities than cash.
+There has not been any detailed asset/liability modelling.